Lazzollin/dungeonOfTheFacha/README.md

   Discord Emojis ID are unique, even if you add the same picture as an emoji on two different servers, the emoji ID will be different, so you'll have to give the game the unique ID of the textures.

-  To do that, send a message with the prefix //setup, followed by a space and then all the textures emojis.
+  To do that, send a message with the prefix //setup, and follow the instructions 😉.

   That's it, the game should recognize the //setup command and setup all the IDs for you.